 A blood sample drawn from a vein in your arm

-Lipase is one of several enzymes produced by the pancreas to help digest dietary fats.
+Lipase is an enzyme primarily produced by the pancreas to help digest dietary fats.
 This test measures the amount of lipase in the blood.

 Lipase is usually present in the blood in small quantities.
-When cells in the pancreas are injured, like with pancreatitis, or when the pancreatic duct is blocked by a gallstone or, in rare cases, by a pancreatic tumor, increased amounts of lipase enter the blood and result in higher concentrations in the blood.
+When cells in the pancreas are injured, increased amounts of lipase enter the blood and result in higher concentrations in the blood.
+This can occur in conditions such as pancreatitis, or when the pancreatic duct is blocked by a gallstone or, in rare cases, by a pancreatic tumor.

-The blood test for lipase is most often used, along with an amylase test, to help diagnose and monitor acute pancreatitis.
-It may also be used to diagnose and monitor chronic pancreatitis and other disorders that involve the pancreas but is not as useful of a test for these conditions because lipase levels remain elevated for longer periods and may not reveal clinical progress.
+The blood test for lipase is most often used to help diagnose and monitor acute pancreatitis.
+It may also be used to diagnose and monitor chronic pancreatitis and other disorders that involve the pancreas.

 When is it ordered?